tc39/proposal-collection-methods/README.md

 ## Polyfill

-The polyfill is available in the [core-js](https://github.com/zloirock/core-js) library.
+A polyfill is available in the [core-js](https://github.com/zloirock/core-js) library.
 You can find it in the [ECMAScript proposal section](https://github.com/zloirock/core-js#ecmascript-proposals) / **Stage 1 proposals** / **New Set and Map methods proposal**.